bacalhau-project/docs.bacalhau.org/docs/running-node/configuring-tls.md

 Using the `--autocert [hostname]` parameter to the CLI (in the `serve` and `devstack` commands), a certificate is obtained automatically from Lets Encrypt.
 The provided hostname should be a comma-separated list of hostnames, but they should all be publicly resolvable as Lets Encrypt will attempt to connect to the server to verify ownership (using the [ACME HTTP-01](https://letsencrypt.org/docs/challenge-types/#http-01-challenge) challenge).
 On the very first request this can take a short time whilst the first certificate is issued, but afterwards they are then cached in the bacalhau repository.

+Alternatively, you may set these options via the environment variable, `BACALHAU_AUTO_TLS`.
+If you are using a configuration file, you can set the values in`Node.ServerAPI.TLS.AutoCert` instead.

 :::info
 As a result of the Lets Encrypt verification step, it is necessary for the server to be able to handle requests on port 443.
 This typically requires elevated privileges, and rather than obtain these through a privileged account (such as root), you should instead use setcap to grant the executable the right to bind to ports <1024.